Chinese Tomato Egg Stir Fry

-Tomatoes and eggs are a perfect match.
-While there are a lot of creative ways to incorporate these two golden ingredients to create a flavorful dish, my personal favorite is something fairly simple– cook them into Tomato Egg where they are the star of the dish.
+Tomatoes and eggs are a perfect match across various cultures – think shakshuka and huevos rancheros.
+While there are a lot of creative ways to incorporate these two golden ingredients to create a flavorful dish, my personal favorite is something fairly simple– cook them stir-fried Chinese-style where they are the star of the dish.

-So what exactly is Tomato Egg?
+So what exactly is Chinese tomato egg?
 As the name suggests, it is a dish that incorporates tomatoes and soft scrambled eggs.
-The garlic and scallions add to the aroma, and the sweet and savory taste from the sugar and soy sauce perfectly complements the slightly tangy tomatoes and velvety, creamy eggs.
+The garlic and scallions add to the aroma, and the sweet and savory flavors from the sugar and soy sauce perfectly complement the slightly tangy tomatoes and velvety, creamy eggs.

 This hearty dish is full of nutrients and tastes just as good as your guilty pleasures.
 Plus, it is quick and easy to make even during the weekdays when everyone’s busy with the hustle and bustle of their daily lives.